Eviction of a tenant with no right to rent

 The conversion to excluded occupier status applies to all forms of tenure in the private rented sector (except those that are excluded occupiers already).

 The landlord’s notice takes effect as an order of the High Court.
 At the expiry of the landlord's notice, the landlord can evict the occupier without a court order and without applying to the court for bailiffs to enforce possession.
-They must do this lawfully and peaceably.
+They must do this lawfully and peaceably, for example by changing the locks while the occupiers are out.

 At least one occupier has a right to rent

-How a landlord may gain possession depends on the occupier's security of tenure.
+If some but not all occupiers have a right to rent, the landlord may lawfully take possession.
+How a landlord can gain possession depends on the occupier's security of tenure.

 Where a landlord evicts a tenant/licensee without following the correct procedure applicable to the particular type of tenancy or licence, this is an illegal eviction.